tklepzig/react-es6-poc/README.md

-# A set of Proof of Concepts for React with ES 2015
+# A set of minimal React samples with ES 2015 & Typescript from scratch

 This repo contains a set of React samples with minimal effort from scratch: